Welcome

 Score

 Reporting reminder: Suspicious email?
-Call or message IT, forward to it@rsu87.org, leave it in your inbox, and never click links or attachments in the email.
+Forward it to security@rsu87.org with a brief description of your concern, leave the original in your inbox, and never click links or attachments.
 If you accidentally click something — contact IT immediately.
 No judgment, ever.

 Thank you for completing this training.